Shelton Fabre facts for kids

 - St. Joseph Cathedral (1995 to 1996)

-Fabre was later named as pastor at both St. Joseph Parish in Grosse Tete, Louisiana, and Immaculate Heart of Mary Parish in Maringouin, Louisiana.
+Fabre later served as pastor at both St. Joseph Parish in Grosse Tete, Louisiana, and Immaculate Heart of Mary Parish in Maringouin, Louisiana.
 In 2004, Fabre became pastor of Sacred Heart of Jesus Parish in Baton Rouge.

-Fabre's diocesan positions during this period were as chaplain at Louisiana State Penitentiary at Angola in 1994, director of the Office of Black Catholics (1990–2005) and defender of the bond for the marriage tribunal (1994 to 2007).
-Fabre was elected to serve on the diocesan clergy personnel board and served as chair of the Pastoral Planning Committee of the diocese.
-At various times, he took on the roles of chaplain to St. Joseph's Academy and served as dean of the Northwest Deanery.
-Fabre also served as a member of the college of consultors, the presbyteral council, and the diocesan school board.
+Fabre's diocesan positions during this period were as chaplain at Louisiana State Penitentiary at Angola in 1994, director of the Office of Black Catholics (1990–2005) and defender of the bond for the Marriage Tribunal (1994 to 2007).
+Fabre was elected to serve on the diocesan Clergy Personnel Board and served as chair of the Pastoral Planning Committee of the diocese.
+At various times he took on the roles of chaplain to St. Joseph's Academy, dean of the Northwest Deanery.
+Fabre also served as a member of the College of Consultors, the Presbyteral Council, and the Diocesan School Board.

-On December 13, 2006, Fabre was appointed titular bishop of Pudentiana and auxiliary bishop of New Orleans by Pope Benedict XVI.
-He was consecrated by Archbishop Alfred Hughes on February 28, 2007, in New Orleans at the Saint Louis, King of France, Cathedral Basilica.
+On December 13, 2006, Fabre was appointed titular bishop of Pudentiana and auxiliary bishop of the Archdiocese of New Orleans by Pope Benedict XVI.
+He was consecrated by Archbishop Alfred Hughes on February 28, 2007, in New Orleans.
 He was the youngest bishop in the U.S. at the time.
 As auxiliary bishop, Fabre served as vicar general and moderator of the curia.
 He also became pastor of Our Lady of the Rosary Parish in New Orleans.

 In October 2009, Fabre met with each of the plaintiffs in a lawsuit against the archdiocese that had been recently settled for $5 million.
-The plaintiffs had been beaten and abused in the 1950s and 1960s by nuns, priests and other staff members at Hope Haven and Madonna Manor, two Catholic homes for troubled youth in the archdiocese.
+The plaintiffs had been beaten and abused in the 1950s and 1960s by nuns, priests and other staff members at Hope Haven and Madonna Manor, two Catholic homes for troubled youth.
 Fabre held the meetings to apologize for their treatment.

 Bishop of Houma-Thibodaux

-On September 23, 2013, Pope Francis appointed Fabre as bishop of Houma-Thibodaux.
-He was installed at the Cathedral of St. Francis de Sales in Thibodaux, Louisiana, on October 30, 2013.
+On September 23, 2013, Pope Francis appointed Fabre as bishop of the Diocese of Houma-Thibodaux.
+He was installed at the Cathedral of St. Francis de Sales on October 30, 2013.

-On May 4, 2018, Fabre was elected chair of the Ad-Hoc Committee against Racism of the United States Conference of Catholic Bishops.
-On November 6, 2018, Fabre released "Open Wide our Hearts: The Enduring Call to Love", a pastoral letter addressing racism in the United States and the Catholic response to it.
+On May 4, 2018, Fabre became chair of the Ad-Hoc Committee against Racism of the United States Conference of Catholic Bishops.
+On November 6, 2018, Fabre released "Open Wide our Hearts: The Enduring Call to Love", a pastoral letter addressing racism in the United States and the Catholic response.

 Archbishop of Louisville

-On February 8, 2022, Pope Francis named Fabre as archbishop of Louisville.
+On February 8, 2022, Pope Francis named Fabre as archbishop of the Archdiocese of Louisville.
 He was installed on March 30, 2022.

 See also